 Please verify that:

-If you still cannot connect, contact Gogo Chat support while in flightin-flight.
+If you still cannot connect, contact Gogo Chat support while in flight.
 Once you land, you also can also contact T-Mobile Care by calling dialing 611 from your device or 1-800-937-8997.

 In settings, simply turn your Wi-Fi radio OFF, then back ON.
 Do this only after you have completed CAPTCHA.

 No, you do not need to add a feature to your account.
-Connecting to the Gogo Wi-Fi is included at no extra charge for T-Mobile customers to send text or pictures messages.
+Connecting to the Gogo Wi-Fi is included at no extra charge for T-Mobile customers to enjoy free hour of in-flight Wi-Fi and unlimited texting.
 For additional data needs, you may purchase data access directly from Gogo.

-Messages sent and received while using T-Mobile in-flight Message over Gogo are billed according to your rate plan and features – just like other messages sent domestically over Wi-Fi.
+Messages (not including iMessage, WhatsApp and Viber messages)sent and received while using T-Mobile in-flight Message over Gogo are billed according to your rate plan and features – just like other messages sent domestically over Wi-Fi.

-Messages sent and received while using T-Mobile In-flight Texting powered by Gogo are billed according to your rate plan and features the same as if they were messages sent domestically over Wi-Fi.
+Messages (not including iMessage, WhatsApp and Viber messages) sent and received while using T-Mobile In-flight Texting powered by Gogo are billed according to your rate plan and features the same as if they were messages sent domestically over Wi-Fi.

 Gogo cannot guarantee in-flight Wi-Fi availability on specific flights.
 Customers can check their ticket / boarding pass or contact their airline for details.

 Short codes for account and phone information, as well as call service short codes will not work.

 Emergency calls and texts to 911 are not available while in-flight.